 1) Abortion- “violence against the unborn” is legal and seen as a viable solution to ending an unwanted/unplanned pregnancy.

 Global poverty drives this reality for so many.
 The culture does not exist to encourage life as a viable choice.
-As long as there is disproportionate distribution of wealth and services, the poor will continue to be faced with death as a choice so that the quality of “life” is assured.
+As long as there is a disproportionate distribution of wealth and services, the poor will continue to be faced with death as a choice so that the quality of “life” is assured.

 Those of us who are pro-life continuously ignore the human variables that bring about the need for birth control and abortion itself… -1) Poverty 2) sins of the flesh and 3) the need for greater Education, Motivation and Empowerment.
 We become part of the problem when we judge and condemn instead of working toward reasoned solutions.

-2) Violence, killing of others is seen as a viable solution to conflict resolution.
+2) Violence, the killing of others is seen as a viable solution to conflict resolution.
 War is ok.
 If our ideologies, religious beliefs, economic and government policies are in conflict with one another, then we choose to just blow each other up.
-The country with the most power, resources, money and military might will be the victor.
+The country with the most power, resources, money, and military might will be the victor.

 We want our own guns and bombs so that we can protect ourselves from each other!
 We think this even in a “civil,” progressive society.
 Anything that smacks of peaceful resolution is seen as “out of touch” and “stupidity.”
 We do not value peace.
 It is seen as weak.
 We are no better than the gorilla in the wild, who postures himself and flops genitalia at one another in displays of male dominance.
-We just use guns and weapons that destroy infrastructure, industry, dwellings and lives instead.
+We just use guns and weapons that destroy infrastructure, industry, dwellings, and lives instead.

 3) The Dignity of the Human Person- An extension of this “culture of death” is the woman – the symbol of fertility and the mothers of human life.
-Globally, women are valued for sex, sex, domestic service, sex, sex, nurturing the young, sex, sex and serving the male dominated world around them.
-Women are seen as objects and possessions in servitude to a male dominated hierarchy.
-Even in progressive countries like America, women are still not valued….at least by republicans in congress and in state and local governments.
+Globally, women are valued for sex, sex, domestic service, sex, sex, nurturing the young, sex, sex, and serving the male-dominated world around them.
+Women are seen as objects and possessions in servitude to a male-dominated hierarchy.
+Even in progressive countries like America, women are still not valued….at least by Republicans in Congress and in state and local governments.

 The stark devaluation of the woman is fully seen in this year’s congressional debates and actions.
 The violence against women act was allowed to expire, and women are called whores and prostitutes if they want to control and manage their own personal reproduction through the use of birth control.
 The woman who has a choice is somehow a harlot.
-Men who have sex with these women also do not want to have a child from every encounter, but it is not their freedom and their bodies that is under attack.
+Men who have sex with these women also do not want to have a child from every encounter, but it is not their freedom and their bodies that are under attack.
 They care more about their stupid guns than they do the individual freedoms of a woman.